Parkview

 No listing remarks reference any shared or coin-operated laundry, even when describing building amenities at length.
 With 0/13 MLS listings marking COMLAU and repeated emphasis on in-unit washer/dryers instead, the evidence points to the absence of a community laundry facility.

-Searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or 'floor-by-floor laundry' and found none.
-Multiple listings explicitly note in-unit washer/dryer, which suggests laundry is not described as provided on every floor.
+I searched the remarks for phrases like 'laundry on each floor,' 'laundry room on every floor,' and similar wording.
+The listings instead mention in-unit washer/dryer, but nothing about community laundry on each floor.

 Strong evidence that the building has on-site parking: MLS checkbox data indicates parking present in all 14 listings, and numerous remarks explicitly mention parking stalls such as 'one parking stall', 'assigned parking stall', and '1 assigned garage parking stall'.
 The consistency across many agent remarks and the uniform MLS parking checkbox support a high-confidence true value.

-Strong evidence that the building offers assigned parking: at least 9 separate listing remarks explicitly reference assigned or reserved stalls (e.g., "assigned covered parking stall", "one parking stall 41", "Large assigned Parking stall").
-This aligns with prior MLS data showing 11/15 listings with ASSIGN and appears consistently across multiple agents rather than a single copy/paste error.
+Strong evidence that the building offers assigned parking: at least 8–10 separate listing remarks explicitly reference assigned or reserved stalls (phrases include 'assigned parking stall', 'Large assigned Parking stall', 'assigned additional storage').
+Historical MLS data also showed high confidence (12/16 listings with ASSIGN), and the current remarks consistently confirm the feature rather than appearing to be a single agent copy/paste.

 Across all provided remarks, there is no reference to EV charging stations or electric-vehicle amenities.
 The MLS data also uniformly omits any EV-related checkbox, so it's very likely that the building does not offer EV charging at this time.